praneet1988/ELeFHAnt/README.md

 # Celltype Annotation Example
 ## Example1
 To demonstrate  Celltype Annotation: reference was set ForegutEnoderm mouse from E8.5 to E9.5 (https://www.nature.com/articles/s41467-020-17968-x) and query was set to foregut endoderm cells from E10.5 (https://elifesciences.org/articles/55526).
 No downsampling was performed.

+### Predicted celltypes for query using Ensemble learning
 ![Graph](Examples/CelltypeAnnotation_Example.png)

 We were successful at automating annotating celltypes in dataset coming from a later stage.
-Below is the annotation from publication https://elifesciences.org/articles/55526
+Below is the celltype annotation from publication https://elifesciences.org/articles/55526

 ![Graph](Examples/OriginalLabels.png)

 We see great consensus in celltype annotation.

 ## Example2